awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-bounce-complaint.md

    1. Under **Notification method**, choose one of the following options:
       + **Use an existing SNS topic** – Choose this option if you've already created an Amazon SNS topic and subscribed endpoints to it\.
-      + **Create a new topic** – Choose this option if you haven't yet created an Amazon SNS topic, or if you want to create a new topic\.
+      + **Create a new topic** – Choose this option if you haven't yet created an Amazon SNS topic, or you want to create a new topic\.
 **Note**
 When you create a new topic, you have to subscribe one or more endpoints to it\.
 For more information, see [Subscribing an Endpoint to a Topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-subscribe-endpoint-to-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.